Altinn/altinn-studio-docs/content/app/getting-started/create-app/_index.en.md

 Altinn Studio is used to create applications (apps).
 An app could be anything from a simple form to a more  complex application with APIs, user interfaces, and everything in between.

-You create an app from the dashboard in Altinn Studio.
+You create an app from the [dashboard](https://altinn.studio/dashboard) in Altinn Studio.
+If you don't see the dashboard, click the logo in the upper left corner.

 ![Dashboard in Altinn Studio](overview.png "Dashboard - overview")